pstaender/giana-sisters-lost-levels/README.md

 ### Todo

-"The Power Sisters", "Frankys Horror Trip I" and "Knibble Girls II" couldn't be recovered from disc; so feel free to contribute these or any other clones.
+"The Power Sisters", "The Gitty's News", "Frankys Horror Trip I" and "Knibble Girls II" couldn't be recovered from disc; so feel free to contribute these or any other clones.

+### Issues

+Sometimes "The Gitty's News +" doesn't start, in this case start the em

 ### Gameplay